 The role of executive functioning issues: Your child’s executive functioning difficulties can affect everyday activities like keeping appointments and paying bills.

 How to help: Check out the National Secondary Transition Technical Assistance Center.
 This government-sponsored center provides families with information and resources to help make a plan for life after high school.
-It also has a program called the Youth to Work Coalition, which helps find work-based learning experiences, including job shadowing and mentoring.
+You may also want to learn how vocational rehab services can help your child with the transition from high school to work.

 Learning Challenge #4